LauraHFC/rag-app-nz-employment-law/README.md

 - **Complexity-Adaptive Synthesis** — one unified Haiku system prompt with a word-count cap and a substance requirement.
 A simple lookup gets a short direct answer; a complex question gets a fuller treatment — without forced section headings.

 - **Observability & Evaluation** — full Langfuse tracing instruments every request as nested spans (`route`, `retrieve`, `generate`).
-Answer quality is governed by a dedicated eval system: a frozen 36-question test set, an LLM-as-judge that scores each answer against a frozen rubric, and a hard acceptance gate run on every iteration.
+Answer quality is governed by a dedicated eval system: a frozen 49-question test set (employment + tenancy + tax + labour market + crisis + out-of-scope), an LLM-as-judge that scores each answer against a frozen rubric, and a hard acceptance gate run on every iteration.
 Eval traffic is tagged `env=eval` so it never pollutes production observability dashboards.
 See the [Evaluation System](#evaluation-system) section below.

 - **Auditable Consent Architecture** — first-message blocking modal with a mandatory checkbox; accept/decline written to `consent_events` table with hashed IP (monthly rotating salt) and 7-year retention for legal defence.

-- **Multi-Source Retrieval Architecture** — RAG over employment documents, RAG over tax documents, and Text-to-SQL over Stats NZ DuckDB, all federated behind a single agent endpoint.
+- **Multi-Source Retrieval Architecture** — RAG over employment documents, RAG over tenancy documents, RAG over tax documents, and Text-to-SQL over Stats NZ DuckDB, all federated behind a single agent endpoint.

 - **Text-to-SQL with Dynamic Schema Injection** — Haiku selects 1–5 relevant tables from 11 (60–90% fewer tokens than full schema), then Sonnet generates DuckDB SQL with focused schema + 10 few-shot Q→SQL examples.